Driving the Student Experience with Student Journey Mapping

 According to Salesforce “State of Marketing” report 2017, 60% of B2B marketers say they’ve been more focused on improving audience segmentation and personas over the past 18 months.
 Additionally, 52% of customers are likely to switch brands if a company doesn’t make an effort to personalize its communications to them.

 Let’s face it, in 2017 universities are brands that need to compete more like a corporate than a government agency.
+You need to know about what kind of things your audience is looking for, and how you can reassure them before they even think of the question.

 Your current students are the best place to start when creating buyer personas.
 Within your core segments, you will probably notice similar behavioural patterns and attributes which will inform your nurture emails and database segmentation.